fresh-milkshake/git-report/README.md

 1. Show you a list of recent commits
 2. Let you select the "from" commit (older commit)
 3. Let you select the "to" commit (newer commit)
-4. Generate a report with all commits in that range
+4. Generate a report with all commits in that range (including the from and to commits)

 ### Command-line Options